 The high quality of the stitching and pattern drafting also set it apart from many humbler quilts – the design is beautifully balanced, and the spacing of the spirals is very even, with the quilter having no trouble stitching them either clockwise or anti-clockwise.

 It is possible that it was made by a quilter associated with a scheme run by the Rural Industries Bureau in the 1930’s, which encouraged the production of quilts for a luxury market, sold through a few exclusive outlets in London.
-However, as the RIB did not use patterned fabrics, and these particular designs are not known on other RIB quilts, Clare Claridge has suggested that this quilt might have been a private commission.
-Hazel, one of Jen Jones’ team has helpfully pointed me towards three of their quilts from Ceredigion and Carmarthen which have similar (but much smaller) spiral-filled leaves, indicating that this quilt is likely to have come from the same region of Wales – they also suggested a date of 1930-40 after looking at the photos.
+However, as the RIB did not use patterned fabrics, and these particular designs are not known on other RIB quilts, Clare Claridge, a well-known researcher on Welsh Quilts, has suggested that this quilt might have been a private commission.
+Hazel, one of Jen Jones’ team at the Welsh Quilt Centre in Lampeter has helpfully pointed me towards three of their quilts from Ceredigion and Carmarthen which have similar (but much smaller) spiral-filled leaves, indicating that this quilt is likely to have come from the same region of Wales – they also suggested a date of 1930-40 after looking at the photos.